travetto/travetto/module/worker/README.md

 With respect to managing multiple executions, [`WorkPool`](./src/pool.ts) is provided to allow for concurrent operation, and processing of jobs concurrently.
 To manage the flow of jobs, there are various [`InputSource`](./src/input/types.ts) implementation that allow for a wide range of use cases.

 The supported `InputSource`s are
-- ```Queue``` is similar to list but will execute forever waiting for new items to be added to the queue.
 - ```Iterable``` supports any iterable (Array, Set, etc) input as well as any async iterable input.
 The source will continue to produce jobs until the underlying iterator is exhausted.
 - ```Event``` is an asynchronous source that allows the caller to determine when the next item is available.
 Useful triggering work on event driven problems.